WanderBernardo/ArtificialIntelligence_DocumentationProject/README.md

-# ArtificialIntelligence_CopolitDocumentationProject
+# Artificial Intelligence: Documentation Project
-The goal is create a document of the project via Artificial Intelligence Copolit.
+The goal is create the documents of the project via Artificial Intelligence Generate Copilot